-Chronic Venous Insufficiency [CVI] is a serious medical condition that is the result of venous reflux or backward flow of blood in the veins that leads to venous hypertension, inflammation and tissue damage.
-The condition is a vicious cycle that often starts with the failure of valves in the veins.
-The valves in a normal vein work to keep the blood flowing toward the heart even between muscle contractions.
-However, if the vein valves fail, they allow the blood to flow backwards away from the heart or toward the feet when you are standing.
+Chronic Venous Insufficiency is considered a serious medical condition that develops in patients as the result of venous reflux.
+Venous reflux is the backward flow of blood through the veins as a result of faulty venous valves and quickly leads to venous hypertension, inflammation and ultimately tissue damage.
+In a healthy vein, valves work to keep blood flowing steadily in a direction towards the heart.
+When vein valves fail, blood is allowed to flow backwards away from the heart and moves towards the feet when a patient stands.

 As blood flows backwards away from the heart it quickly pools in the veins centered around the legs.
 Over time, pooling leads to increased pressure on these same veins and results in venous hypertension.
 This condition directly affects blood circulation in the legs leading to local tissue acidosis and painful inflammation.
 The inflammation process entails the attachment of white blood cells to the vein walls.
 White blood cells both provoke inflammation of the veins and release proteinases which works to weaken valves.